-UNIT TITLE EVIDENCE TO BE INCLUDED Award in Speaking & Listening • ~ Speaking - Witness Statement - completed a signed by the tutor.
-Listening Transcript or audio recording of Lister of Task Tasks/questions in English.
+UNIT TITLE EVIDENCE TO BE INCLUDED Award in Speaking & Listening • 1 Speaking - Witness Statement - completed a signed by the tutor.
+Listening Transcript or audio recording of Listen of Task Tasks/questions in English.
 Learner's written/register of the onses in glish.
-Dialogue Audio/visual recoloring of vide, e.
+Dialogue Audio/visual recoloring of vide e.
 List of learner shoing der of ording.
-Tutor brief is targ language. - Learner Briel n. glish Award in Reading & Writing • 4 Reading The Reving text(s) in the target language. - In solutions in English.
+Tutor brief in a targ language. - Learner Brief n. glish Award in Reading & Writing • 4 Reading The Resting text(s) in the target language. - 1. (quotions in English.
 W The Writing brief(s) in English.
 Learner's response(s) in the target language.
 Reading & Writter Response The text(s) in the target language.
 Learner's response(s) to the text(s) in the target Language.
-Documentation Evidence to be included • ~ Declaration of Authenticity Fully completed and signed by every learner &amp; the tutor but only the declarations for sampled learners need to be sent for moderation.
-Tutor Tracking Document Fully completed by tutor to show learning outcome achievement per learner.
-Signed &amp; initialled by Internal Verifier.
-Record of Results - Fully completed showing units achieved/not achieved or Withdrawals for each learner.
+Documentation Evidence to be included • Declaration of • • Authenticity Fully completed and signed by every learner & the tutor but only the declarations for sampled learners need to be sent for moderation.
+Tutor Tracking Document Fully completed by tutor to show learning outcome achievement per learner. - Signed & initialled by Internal Verifier.
+Record of Results Fully completed showing units achieved/not achieved or Withdrawals for each learner.
 Evidence of Internal - Evidence of Internal Moderation in line with

-Moderation centre policy. ---------------------------
+Moderation centre policy. --------------------------- -- --